 Arriving at the Ski Destination

-If taking lessons and renting gear at the ski resort, make sure to arrive early enough to get fit for equipment.
+Pro Tip: If you rent gear at the resort, especially if you have lessons scheduled, make sure to arrive even earlier to get fit for equipment.
 Otherwise, “first chair” is usually at 9 am, with lifts closing between 3:30 and 4 pm.

 On the Slopes: Skiing Tips for First-Timers